 • Facebook

 Instructions

-• Lightly spray four molds or ramekins with a fine mist of oil spray.
-Set them aside.
+• Lightly spray four jello molds or small ramekins with a fine mist of the oil spray.
+I suggest you do this in the sink, so all the stray oil mist doesn't end up on your counter.

-• In a medium bowl, combine evaporated milk, condensed milk, vanilla extract, and instant coffee.
-Gently stir with a spatula to combine well.
+• In a medium bowl, combine the milk, condensed milk, vanilla extract, and instant coffee.

-In a fine mist, add the unflavored gelatin, stirring to prevent it from clumping.
-Cover the bowl with a clean towel, and let it rest for five minutes on the counter.
+• Add the cold water to a small bowl.
+Add the gelatin in a fine mist, stirring to prevent it from clumping.
+Once combined, cover the bowl with a clean towel, and let the mixture rest for five minutes on the counter.

-• Once sieved, pour the mixture into a medium saucepan, and cook over low heat, stirring constantly but gently until the mixture is heated, but before it breaks the boil.
+• Pour the mixture into a small saucepan, and heat over low heat, stirring constantly but gently (so you don't make bubbles) until the mixture is heated (steam starts to come out), but before it breaks the boil (before it starts bubbling).

 Remove from the heat and immediately pour into the ramekins or molds.

-Cover the ramekins with plastic wrap and let them cool for 15 minutes.
+• Cover the ramekins with plastic wrap (to prevent them from forming a crust) and let them cool for 15 minutes, on the counter.

-• To unmold the panna cotta, slide a sharp knife all around the edge to release the edge.
-Pour some warm water into a bowl, then dip the ramekins into the water bath for 5 seconds.
+• To unmold the chilled panna cotta, slide a sharp knife all around the edge of the pudding to release the edge.
+Pour some warm water into a bowl, then dip the ramekins into the water bath for 5 seconds (make sure no water gets into them).
 This will help loosen it a bit more.

+• Facebook